anadimpalli-0/HOL-Platform-DataClassification-MaskingPolicies/README.md

 - **Business value:** Organizations processing PII face complex regulatory requirements (GDPR, CCPA, HIPAA).
 This lab demonstrates how Snowflake enables compliance without sacrificing data accessibility, accelerating time-to-insight by enabling self-service analytics on protected data while maintaining audit trails.

 - **Pricing impact:** Security features like Row Access Policies and Dynamic Data Masking are included in Enterprise Edition at no additional cost.
 The compute costs are minimal as policies are evaluated at query time with negligible overhead.
 Enable virtual warehouses only when needed to optimize costs.

-- **Customer stories:** Reference the [Journey to Processing PII in the Data Cloud blog post](https://www.snowflake.com/blog/the-journey-to-processing-pii-in-the-data-cloud/) for real-world applications and best practices from Snowflake BUILD 2021.

 ---